Sveti Marko

 The DinausauresClub – Gérard Pigeon DECOSTERD

-1. Oh sveti, I did a season of water skiing with Aldo in the team in 1985, it was so cool to ski, ski manager Rene, village chief Thierry
+Oh Sveti, I did a season of water skiing there with Aldo on the team in 1985, it was great!
+Skiing was also great, René was in charge of the ski area, and Thierry was the village chief

-2. I had Jean Pierre Batard (RIP) in 1991 as village chief in Al Hoceima and we recovered quite a few GOs who came from clubs in Yugoslavia which had closed due to the war.
+I had Jean Pierre Batard (RIP) in 1991 as village chief in Al Hoceima and we recovered quite a few GOs who came from clubs in Yugoslavia that closed because of the war.

-3. I spent a stay there in 1965, after hours on a night train with 8 people per compartment with amazing music, the boat was waiting for us in Bari, and the GOs gave us a big party when we arrived in Sveti Marco!
-I learned to water ski there, I passed my kilometer swimming certificate, made an excursion to Dubrovnik...
+I stayed there in 1965.
+After hours on a night train, eight to a compartment with deafening music, the ship was waiting for us in Bari, and the GOs (Gentils Organisateurs) threw us a huge party when we arrived in Sveti Marco!
+I learned to water ski, earned my kilometer swimming certificate, and took a trip to Dubrovnik…

-no water or electricity in the huts, the toilets and the large tables of the restaurant at the top of the hill, a mini earthquake almost every day... an unforgettable vacation 50 years later!
+there was no running water or electricity in the bungalows, the toilets, or the large tables in the restaurant at the top of the hill, and a mini-earthquake almost every day… an unforgettable vacation 50 years later!

-And still a loyal customer of Club Med over time with my husband and sometimes my daughter (skiing, Tathiti tours, Bora Bora, Moorea, Huaine, Tanzania, Namibia, Australia, Dubai, Scotland, etc. China and Japan canceled because of the Covid pandemic, South Africa, Mauritius and Seychelles to come...
-Canada if God grants us life...
-Only happiness and good memories!!!
+And I've always been a loyal Club Med customer over the years with my husband and sometimes my daughter (skiing, tours of Tathiti, Bora Bora, Moorea, Huayna, Tanzania, Namibia, Australia, Dubai, Scotland, etc. China and Japan were canceled due to the Covid pandemic, South Africa, Mauritius, and the Seychelles are coming up… Canada, God willing…).
+Nothing but happiness and wonderful memories!!!

-5. Sveti Marco in a naturist club with Jean Pierre Batard, the best unforgettable vacation
+Sveti Marco at a naturist club with Jean Pierre Batard: the best, unforgettable holidays

-6. 1986 was just amazing.
-The GMs were welcomed with a parade of flags on water skis.
+1986 was just amazing.
+The World War II reception was a flag parade on water skis.
 Three skiers were pulled by each boat.
-They even allowed the children to parade with a flag.
-Inconceivable today.
-It was crazy!
-I found the bar necklace in my father's nightstand drawer.
+They even allowed children to participate with a flag.
+Unthinkable today.
+It was incredible!
+I found the bar necklace in my father's bedside table drawer.

-I was also at Sweti Marko for 15 days at the end of August and beginning of September 1986.
+I was also in Sweti Marko for 15 days at the end of August/beginning of September 1986.
 Do you remember who the CDV was that year?

 Thanks in advance,

-7. I worked at Sveti Marko I arrived in July as GM I stayed on as GO – help in the restaurant shop shows only happiness Xxx
+I worked at Sveti Marko.
+I arrived in July as a GM (Gentil Organisateur) and stayed on as a GO (Gentil Organisateur) – helping in the restaurant, shop, and shows.
+Pure bliss!

-I often think of the young and so kind Yugoslav staff who must have lived through hell with the war that came so quickly…
+I often think of the young and kind Yugoslavian staff who must have lived through hell with the war that arrived so quickly…

 May they rest in peace.